-- Must be degree-seeking, enrolled in a minimum of nine (9) graded graduate credit hours fall and spring semesters, and maintain at least a 3.00 cumulative grade-point average. - To maintain employment eligibility from one semester to the next, a graduate student must have completed and passed nine graduate credits the previous semester. - Employment is limited to a maximum of 20 hours per week during the fall and spring semesters. - During summer, class enrollment is not required, but if students take classes, they may take as many as four (4) credits per session and work up to 40 hours per week.
+Must be degree-seeking, enrolled in a minimum of nine (9) graded graduate credit hours fall

+- To maintain employment eligibility from one semester to the next, a graduate student must have completed and passed nine graduate credits the previous semester. - Employment is limited to a maximum of 20 hours per week during the fall and spring semesters. - During summer, class enrollment is not required, but if students take classes, they may take as many as four (4) credits per session and work up to 40 hours per week.
 More than four (4) credits limit them to 20 hours per week.